Modelling the interaction between ethnicity and infectious disease transmission dynamics in Aotearoa New Zealand during the first Omicron wave of the COVID-19 pandemic: Methods

-$\boldsymbol{a}$ and $\epsilon$ were estimated jointly via an iterative method as follows: For a given $\boldsymbol{a}$, we found the value of $\epsilon$ that minimised the difference between the empirical matrix T' and the assortative mixing matrix T, defined by the following equation:
+The values of $\boldsymbol{a}$ and $\epsilon$ were estimated jointly via the iterative method used by Me at al. \cite{ma_modeling_2021} as follows.
+For a given transmission vector, $\boldsymbol{a}$, we found the assortativity value, $\epsilon$, that minimised the difference between the empirical matrix $T'$ and the assortative mixing matrix $T$, defined by Equation \ref{eq:beta}.

 We did this by solving the following optimisation problem for $\epsilon$: